Buddy Guy: Accolades

 Guy was a judge for the 6th and 8th annual Independent Music Awards to support independent artists.

-Guy has influenced the styles of subsequent artists such as Reggie Sears and Jesse Marchant of JBM.
+Guy has influenced the styles of subsequent artists, such as Reggie Sears and Jesse Marchant of JBM.

 On February 21, 2012, Guy performed in concert at the White House for President Barack Obama and First Lady Michelle Obama.
 During the finale of the concert, he persuaded President Obama to sing a few bars of "Sweet Home Chicago".

 Awards

 On September 20, 1996, Guy was inducted into Guitar Center's Hollywood Rockwalk.

 Guy has won eight Grammy Awards, for his work on electric and acoustic guitars and for contemporary and traditional forms of blues music, as well as a Lifetime Achievement Award.

-In 2003, he was presented with the National Medal of Arts, awarded by the President of the United States to those who have made extraordinary contributions to the creation, growth and support of the arts in the United States.
+In 2003, he was presented with the National Medal of Arts, awarded by the president of the United States to those who have made extraordinary contributions to the creation, growth and support of the arts in the United States.

 By 2004, Guy had also earned 23 W.C.
 Handy Awards, Billboard magazine's Century Award (he was its second recipient) for distinguished artistic achievement, and the title of Greatest Living Electric Blues Guitarist.

 Guy was inducted into the Rock and Roll Hall of Fame on March 14, 2005, by Eric Clapton and B.B.
 King.
 Clapton recalled seeing Guy perform in London's Marquee Club in 1965, impressing him with his technique, his looks and his charismatic showmanship.
 He remembered seeing Guy pick the guitar with his teeth and play it over his head—two tricks that later influenced Jimi Hendrix.
-Guy's acceptance speech was concise: "If you don’t think you have the blues, just keep living."
+Guy's acceptance speech was concise: "If you don't think you've got the blues, just keep living."
 He had previously served on the nominating committee of the Rock and Roll Hall of Fame.

 In 2008, Guy was inducted into the Louisiana Music Hall of Fame, performing at the Texas Club in Baton Rouge to commemorate the occasion.

 In October 2009, he performed "Let Me Love You Baby" with Jeff Beck at the 25th anniversary concert at the Rock & Roll Hall of Fame.